rmraya/Swordfish/README.md

 This project covers Swordfish IV and is in early development stage.
 There are no binary releases of this version yet.

-Ready to use installers and technical support for Swordfish III are available at [Maxprograms Online Store](https://www.maxprograms.com/store/buy.html).
+Ready to use installers and technical support for Swordfish III are available at [Maxprograms](https://www.maxprograms.com/).

 Subscription version includes unlimited email support at tech@maxprograms.com